Laser Cutting vs. Stamping Motor laminations: What’s the Difference?

 The laser cutting process is a non-contact cutting method.
 The laser cutting machine utilizes a highly focused laser beam to cut through motor rotor and stator laminations with precision and accuracy.

 One of the key advantages of laser cutting laminations is their versatility.
-It is very attractive for situations where parts need to be manufactured in multiple materials or different material thicknesses. making it an ideal choice for industries with diverse material requirements.
+It is very attractive for situations where parts need to be manufactured in multiple materials or different material thicknesses.

 The laser cutting has high accuracy, with minimal material distortion, allowing for intricate and complex shapes.
 Which is very cost-effective for lamination prototype fabrication and small batch production.
 In addition, laser cutting does not require mold design, and it takes only a few days from design to production.